Jump (Madonna song): Background and release

 The idea for "Jump" came from Madonna's brother-in-law Joe Henry, who presented it to her and developed it into a song.
 During an interview with the singer for the British gay lifestyle magazine Attitude, journalist Matthew Todd suggested that "Jump" was an inspiration for "a whole generation of gay kids to pack their bags and head to the big city", to which Madonna agreed.
-Initially, the track was set to be released as the third single from Confessions on a Dance Floor, following "Hung Up" and "Sorry"; however, it was decided that "Get Together" would be released instead, spurred by the fact that it was the third best-selling song from the record digitally.
+Initially, the track was set to be released as the third single from Confessions on a Dance Floor, following "Hung Up" and "Sorry", but "Get Together" was released instead, spurred by the fact that it was the third best-selling song from the record digitally.
 Its digital sales stood at 20,000 at that time, whereas digital sales for "Jump" were around 9,000.
-Additionally, "Get Together" was also chosen as the third single to coincide with the start of Madonna's 2006 Confessions Tour.
+Additionally, "Get Together" was chosen as the third single to coincide with the start of Madonna's 2006 Confessions Tour.

 On July 12, 2006, it was confirmed by Billboard that "Jump" would be the fourth single from the album.
 The song was sent to hot adult contemporary radios in the United States on September 11, 2006, by Warner Bros.
 Records, as the record company wanted to establish the track as a hit at those formats before they attempted to bring it to Top 40 CHR radio stations.
 They hoped it could fare better on radio following the disappointment of "Get Together", but according to Billboard's Keith Caulfield, "but we're being realistic here: If programmers turned up their collective noses at the super-catchy 'Sorry,' then why would they suddenly come to the table for 'Jump'?".
 It was made available digitally in the region on October 24, 2006, while it was issued in the United Kingdom on November 6.
 "Jump" was also used in the soundtrack of the 2006 film The Devil Wears Prada, as well as on the Ugly Betty season 2 finale, titled "Jump", aired on May 22, 2008.